rttist/wasm-transformer/README.md

 # wasm-transformer
-SWC based WASM transformer usable with SWC, Vite and others
+SWC based WASM transformer for the rttist reflection runtime usable with SWC, Vite and others